Results of the 2025 New Zealand regional council elections

-Elections for the regional councils of New Zealand were held from 9 September until 11 October 2025 as part of that year's nation-wide local elections.
+Elections for the regional councils of New Zealand were held from 9 September to 11 October 2025 as part of that year's nation-wide local elections.
 132 regional councillors were elected across all 11 regions.

+The vast majority of elected councillors (109) were independents.
+National-level political parties and aligned-tickets won 12 seats whilst local tickets won 11.